18 Detroit Nicknames From Past to Present

 Detroit Rock City

-Although most people know Detroit as the city that put the world on wheels, it is also very famous for its music.
-From Motown's influential productions to the underground electronic music scene, there has not been a shortage of vibrant tunes in the city.
+Although most people know Detroit as the city that put the world on wheels, it is also famous for its music.
+From Motown's productions to the underground electronic music scene, the city has never lacked vibrant sounds.

 anderm/Shutterstock.com